 It’s the risk, really, with confessional work.
 Robertson, who was inducted into the Canadian Songwriters Hall of Fame on April 2, has always fashioned rock songs from our myths, sorting out the ambiguities of faith, love and life through characters as memorable as they were flawed: Virgil Kane, Miss Fanny, the guys down at Nick’s Cafe, Carmen and the Devil, King Harvest.
 When you start talking about yourself, some of the storytelling magic can be lost.
 The subject itself is shrunk down to lifesize form.

-That’s something you never heard out of his old outfit, simply called the Band, and it nearly sinks Clairvoyant.
+That’s something you never heard in the earliest, best work of his old outfit, simply called the Band, and (as with the Robertson-led work after that group’s initial three albums) it nearly sinks Clairvoyant.

 Not that it starts out that way, as Robertson opens with one of the record’s best tracks.
 “Straight Down the Line,” featuring a churchy pedal steel aside from Robert Randolph, sounds like Bob Dylan on a blues bender — all nasty attitude and gruff groove.
 The squalling guitar lines provide their own ongoing conversation about salvation, and you’re not so sure that the devil isn’t winning this argument — despite a lick cribbed from “Will the Circle Be Unbroken.”